- UCAS Code: 72WW

 As part of creating this nurturing environment, we have occasional informal lunches, evening events and visits from a wide range of people, including stone-dealers, famous jewellers and booksellers.
 The workshops are open for you to use from 8am in the morning to 8pm at night and you will have the opportunity to make your own work.

 The course is taught through a wide range of methods but mainly by demonstration and by hands-on experience.
 The staff at the School of Jewellery have enormous experience of all aspects of making and where specific expertise is needed, we bring in Visiting Tutors.
-This could mean that you find you are being taught silversmithing by Kevin Grey or enamelling by Jane Moore.

 Our HND course has been designed to allow for the natural progression to the BA Design For Industry course which builds your skills by enhancing the specific areas that you are interested in.
 Many of the students at this point decide to explore the world of CAD/CAM but you would be able to direct the focus of this course in any direction in which you are interested.